b-vesco/wdl-ce/README.md

 WDL "is a free and open source C++ library that is designed to be easily used by other code".
 For more info see the [Cockos WDL Home](http://www.cockos.com/wdl/).

 IPlug (part of WDL) is a cross platform framework for developing VST and Audiounit plugins.
-The WDL/IPlug Community Edition is an initiative started by a group of plugin developers with the goal of improving the framework which means...
+The WDL/IPlug Community Edition is an initiative started by a group of plugin developers with the goal of improving the IPlug framework.
+This means...

 * filling in missing features
 * fixing bugs